In the past few days, I imagined being a house seller wanting to find the ideal moment to put my house on the real estate market.

 After I created that table, I also needed to find out the frequency of the months in terms of percentages.

-Because when we calculate the percentages of the frequency between 2010 and 2020, they can also help to determine the chance of a certain month being the one where most houses go on the market.
+Because when we calculate the percentages of the frequency between 2010 and 2020, they can also help to determine the chance of a particular month being the one where most houses go on the market.

 So what did I find out?